"Happiness starts within, so channel your inner child, practice self-care, and learn to embrace change."

 FOUNDER & CEO

-Alisha has a master's degree in Early Childhood and Youth Studies from the CUNY Graduate Center in New York City, a bachelor's degree in Business Administration from Bernard Baruch College in New York City, with a double minor in English and Communications.
-Alisha has obtained certifications in Dance Movement Therapy/Alternative Therapy, Early Intervention, and several other areas within social work.
+Alisha vigorously advocates for the children's rights, mental health wellness, and economic growth.
+Alisha holds a master's in early childhood education and youth studies from the CUNY Graduate Center in New York City.
+A bachelor's in business administration from Bernard Baruch College in New York City, where she completed a double minor in English and Communications.
+Alisha possesses certifications in Dance Movement Therapy/Alternative Therapy, Early Intervention, and several other areas of social work.

-Alisha has appeared in NJ Urban News, On-Air with Sir, and is a member of the US Chamber of Commerce.
-The US Black Chambers Inc. has certified Creatively Releasing of NY LLC, as a Black Owned and Operated Enterprise.
-Creatively Releasing of NY LLC is certified as an MWBE.
+Alisha has appeared in NJ Urban News, On-Air with Sir, and is a member of the U.S. Chamber of Commerce.
+Creatively Releasing of NY LLC is certified as an MBE and MWBE.

 FACTS about Alisha: